 The second amendment to the US Constitution says: "A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 A plain text reading shows that this right to bear arms is only in the context of being a member of a state-controlled army.
 It is not about an individual right, such as the right of free speech, to stock up on weapons of war and use public gathering places as a target range.

 But more than all this gun violence being about mental illness, it's really about moral illness.
-No amount of shifting the burden to therapists for identifying patients who might show signs of the potential of acting on homicidal ideation will solve the gun violence crisis in America.
-I'll have more to say about that soon.
+No amount of shifting the burden to therapists for identifying patients who might show signs of the potential for acting on homicidal ideation will solve the gun violence crisis in America.